PSO Purposes

 Social

-We want children to experience the beneficial aspects of competing with others, and grow in their understanding of teamwork.
+PSO provides an opportunity for children to experience the beneficial aspects of competing with others, and helps them grow in their understanding of teamwork.

 Mission Statements